Top 10 Hardest Songs to Play on Guitar

 Ridiculous, needs to be TOP 3 EASILY.
 To the guy that said 'put a cutout button on your guitar and spam it' hasn't used one.
 There's a reason there are no good covers of this song.
 It's because only Buckethead can play it cleanly.

-I feel like people just vote on the songs they heard of and don't even look at the other options.
-For example, snow-rhcp is ranked way higher even though most decent guitarist can pull it of in a couple of minutes and far beyond the sun would take multiple hours for even the most skilled guitarist
+I feel like people just vote on the songs they've heard of and don't even look at the other options.
+For example, Snow by RHCP is ranked way higher, even though most decent guitarists can pull it off in a couple of minutes.
+Far Beyond the Sun would take multiple hours for even the most skilled guitarist.

 God.
 Who made this list!
-Far beyond the sun is the 49 hardest song!
+Far Beyond the Sun is the 49th hardest song!
 Haha.
-It's A crime.
-1 far beyond the sun 2 waves and 3 cliffs of dover.
-Well its all depending on the level of the guitarists hands and picking and understanding a real composed guitar lick
+It's a crime.
+1. Far Beyond the Sun, 2.
+Waves, and 3.
+Cliffs of Dover.
+Well, it all depends on the level of the guitarist's hands and picking, and understanding a real composed guitar lick.

-Too many Guitar Hero players voting in this lists.
-Everything coming from the hands of Yngwie Malmsteen (not to mention dozens of other shred masters like Jason Becker, Marty Friedman, Batio, Petrucci, Satriani, Vai, Vinnie Moore, etc.) can win to Van Halen in the blink of an eye (literally)
+Too many Guitar Hero players voting in these lists.
+Everything coming from the hands of Yngwie Malmsteen (not to mention dozens of other shred masters like Jason Becker, Marty Friedman, Batio, Petrucci, Satriani, Vai, Vinnie Moore, etc.) can win against Van Halen in the blink of an eye (literally).

-I'm just a fourteen year old girl, and I can play Eruption (not note for note, but I bet I could if I took the time to try), and am playing it for my school talent show.
-That's how confident I am that I can do it (I actually DID have to try out, and I made it even with less that 1/3 of the people making it).
+I'm just a fourteen-year-old girl, and I can play Eruption (not note for note, but I bet I could if I took the time to try), and am playing it for my school talent show.
+That's how confident I am that I can do it.
+I actually did have to try out, and I made it even with less than 1/3 of the people making it.

 Anyways, Voodoo Child is a Hendrix song.
 Enough said.
 He was the most skilled guitarist of all time.
-Playing it note for note doesn't sound right, no matter how well you fo it, he inspired me to modify pretty much every song I learn, and I think it makes it sound better when you add your own style to it.
-Except on a Hendrix song where you never quite can find any way to improve the song, and like I said earlier, will never sound right if you do it perfect.
-Foes that stop me from playing his songs and doing my thing?
+Playing it note for note doesn't sound right, no matter how well you do it.
+He inspired me to modify pretty much every song I learn, and I think it makes it sound better when you add your own style to it.
+Except on a Hendrix song, where you never quite can find any way to improve the song.
+And like I said earlier, it will never sound right if you do it perfectly.
+Does that stop me from playing his songs and doing my thing?
 No. Do I acknowledge that I'll never be as good as him?
 Yes.

-How is welcome to the jungle rated higher than this, utter bull.
-All of these super fast songs are so much easier to play as it just takes technique, there is no awkward timings it's just play as fast as you can, when you play hendrix it's much more than that.
-You have to feel the song, there's no way to practice it, you have to get given the notes and the order but no one will ever get the timings or the little changes and nuances correct.
+How is Welcome to the Jungle rated higher than this?
+Utter nonsense.
+All these super fast songs are much easier to play as they just require technique.
+There are no awkward timings.
+It's just about playing as fast as you can.
+When you play Hendrix, it's much more than that.
+You have to feel the song.
+There's no way to practice it.
+You're given the notes and the order, but no one will ever get the timings or the little changes and nuances correct.
 R.I.P.

-It's hard to play because of all the times when he uses his unique killswitch during the song to make soothsayer... soothsayer
+It's hard to play because of all the times he uses his unique killswitch during the song to make Soothsayer...
+Soothsayer.

 I was literally gaping at my tab once it got past the tremolo picking bit.

-It's faster than Flight Of The Bumblebee, Longer than Through The Fire And Through The Flames, and able to injure fingers in a single attempt!
+It's faster than Flight of the Bumblebee, longer than Through the Fire and Flames, and able to injure fingers in a single attempt!
 Listen on the radio!
 It's insane!
-It's Good!
+It's good!
 It's "Fracture" by King Crimson!

 If some of you folks take the time to get your heads out of rock/metal for at least one second, you will see how demanding guitar playing may be even when it doesn't incorporate techniques like sweeping or tapping.

-The song itself is very simple, but to match the tempo is nearly impossible.
+The song itself is very simple, but matching the tempo is nearly impossible.
 At least for me...

-I visited a top ten of "the hardest song to play on guitar" or something like that in this site many years ago; and I was amazed I didn't find listed the most technically skilled player alive, Michael Angelo Batio.
+I visited a top ten list of "the hardest songs to play on guitar" on this site many years ago and was amazed that I didn't find the most technically skilled player alive, Michael Angelo Batio, listed.

-In that time I thought: "Well, that might be because he's not the lead guitarist of a popular band, or never was invited to G3, etc".
+At that time, I thought, "Well, that might be because he's not the lead guitarist of a popular band, or he was never invited to G3, etc."

-Seems that years later the wonder of Internet done it's job and the guitar world has got to know this guy, because he's Nº 1 now; which is nothing but fair because this dude does things with with the guitar that 99% of other guitar players just dream doing.
+It seems that years later, the wonder of the Internet has done its job, and the guitar world has gotten to know this guy.
+He's now number 1, which is nothing but fair because this dude does things with the guitar that 99% of other guitar players can only dream of doing.

-Of course there are other great players on this list, but it's unarguable that if we are talking about technique, MAB can't be matched
+Of course, there are other great players on this list, but it's unarguable that when talking about technique, MAB can't be matched.

-Alex lifeson doesn't get nearly enough credit as a guitarist.
-The riffs throughout the song make you cramp up, but it doesn't matter anyways because the intro solo tires you out before you have a chance at any riffs.
+Alex Lifeson doesn't get nearly enough credit as a guitarist.
+The riffs throughout the song make you cramp up, but it doesn't matter anyway because the intro solo tires you out before you have a chance at any riffs.
 The solo halfway through the song has actually made my fingers bleed in the past.
-You can't truely call yourself a guitarist until you can play this.
-If you've never heard it, listen to it.
-Now.
+You can't truly call yourself a guitarist until you can play this.
+If you've never heard it, listen to it now.